 Utilize Academic Support Resources

 If you are experiencing difficulties with your classes, go and seek help.
 There are plenty of resources on campus that can help you get back on track.
 You can go to the office hours of your instructors; there are help labs and free tutoring for some classes; there are workshops to coach you develop skills you need to succeed academically; and there are also online resources, as well as people you can chat with to figure out what will work the best for you.
+For undergraduate students, please visit the Tutor Iowa website for more information on supplemental instruction, tutoring, and other academic support resources.
+For graduate students, please talk to your instructors and academic advisor if you encounter difficulties with your study.
 Be proactive to seek and utilize the academic support resources available on campus.